 Arrested Web Development

 In the pantomime horse of web development, I play the back end.
-My code makes sure that your website isn’t just a pretty face.
+My work makes sure that your website isn’t just a pretty face.

-After a misspent youth studying words and making frequent court appearances (often as a reporter), I stumbled into a career in digital.
-I’ve done stints as a database admin, content manager, and solutions architect, working everywhere from small fluffy arts charities to big blue tech monoliths.
+I used to write for magazines.
+Now I write code.
+I’ve been a database admin, content manager, and solutions architect – working everywhere from small fluffy arts charities to big blue tech monoliths.

 Strategy ninja and resident beefcake